Guest blogging holds a ton of potential and can be a seriously valuable tool in your content marketing arsenal.

 When you make a guest post for a website, you are given space in your biography to link.
 The readers can then click on this link and visit the page.

-While you might be tempted to use your homepage.
-Copyblogger says that you should send them to an outcome.
-Perhaps you want email subscribers, or you want them to check out your online store.
-These are places you should funnel them too — not the vast unknown of your homepage.
+While you might be tempted to use your homepage, maybe you want email subscribers or you want people to check out your online store.
+Considering using your link to funnel people to these pages, rather than your homepage.

 After all, you’re working on this guest post to get your name, brand, company, or product out there, right?